 alienation, their inclusion or their further marginalization – because they are the key driving force of this sustainable development era, thus the need to invest in adolescents and young people to advance the broader ICPD Beyond 2014 priorities and Agenda 2030.

-shares Are you passionate about gender equality and women’s economic empowerment?
+Are you passionate about gender equality and women’s economic empowerment?
 Would you like to apply your skills to make a difference in your own community and beyond?
 Do you have access to the internet?
-UN Women’s Empower Women is seeking applications from dynamic and creative women/girls and men/boys from all over the world to […]
+UN Women’s Empower Women is seeking applications from dynamic and creative women/girls and men/boys from all over the world to champion […]

-shares Fellowship Training Programme The Fellowship Training Programme was Irish Aid’s first scholarship programme, begun in 1974.
+Fellowship Training Programme The Fellowship Training Programme was Irish Aid’s first scholarship programme, begun in 1974.
 Since that time, it has brought suitably qualified candidates from developing countries to undertake Masters degrees at universities and colleges in Ireland, with further students supported for similar courses in their own region.
-Awards are made in fields […]
+Awards are made in fields such […]

-shares In brief Rotterdam School of Management, Erasmus University offers scholarships for students from non-EEA countries who are not entitled to pay the EEA tuition fee, provided their grades are considered ‘excellent’.
+In brief Rotterdam School of Management, Erasmus University offers scholarships for students from non-EEA countries who are not entitled to pay the EEA tuition fee, provided their grades are considered ‘excellent’.
 The scholarship will be provided in the form of a waiver from the non-EEA tuition fee.
 For whom?
-Application for the scholarship is […]
+Application for the scholarship is open […]

-shares To commemorate his life, the David Kato Vision & Voice Award will be awarded annually to an individual who demonstrates courage and outstanding leadership in advocating for the sexual rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people, particularly in environments where these individuals face continued rejection, marginalization, isolation and persecution.
-The award […]
+To commemorate his life, the David Kato Vision & Voice Award will be awarded annually to an individual who demonstrates courage and outstanding leadership in advocating for the sexual rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people, particularly in environments where these individuals face continued rejection, marginalization, isolation and persecution.
+The award will […]